cirosantilli/linux-cheat/net/README.md

     nameserver 127.0.1.1

 which is localhost.
 TODO understand why?
-It seems that the DHPC deamon set that.
+It seems that the DHPC daemon set that.

-The actual nameserver can be found with the `dig | grep SERVER` command.
+The actual name server can be found with the `dig | grep SERVER` command.

 ##hostname utility